Times change and my website needed to change too. To see the 2020 update of this page click this link

-Through 2017 veterinarians have no effective treatment for this disease.
-Read the most promising drug screening trial here.
-It was haulted due to a lack of funding.
+Veterinarians have no effective treatment for FLV.
+A drug screening trial was halted due to lack of funding.
+Read it here

 Feline leukemia (FeLV) is the most common cause of serious disease in young cats.
 It is caused by a retrovirus that is spread from cat to cat through prolonged contact, bites and from parent to offspring.
 This virus, and its cousin retrovirus, the feline Immunodeficiency Virus (FIV), cause a slow, generalized decline in your cat's health.
 Human AIDS is also a retrovirus and the two diseases share many similarities.